 At first, i would only use the aromatic fresh paste in Indian dishes but slowly it found it’s way in home cooked fusion dishes as well.
 Back in our Tandoori days, I was the ginger garlic maker.

 We would make big batches by grinding peeled ginger chunks and peeled fresh garlic pods into a fine paste.
 A kilogram would maybe last for a week.

-In India you can buy already peeled garlic in bags, also there is a great choice of Garlic and fresh ginger in the markets.
+In India you can buy peeled garlic in bags, also there is a great choice of garlic and fresh ginger in the markets.
 I tend to buy local garlic since it’s very flavorful.
-They also sell other types but non of the sellers ever seems to know a name.
-They do not differ in color but mostly in size and aroma.
-Some emit wonderful pure garlic flavors and some have mellower garlic notes, trust me when I say it’s a garlic paradise!

-I am aware of the fact that fresh ginger roots are not always frequently available in some parts of this world but when you intend to make this ginger garlic paste, make sure that you buy super fresh younger ginger.
-Ginger has a tendency to turn fibrous, dry with irritating strings and those should not be blend into a paste or you ll end up with irritating strings.
-The fresher the better, no doubt!
+Ginger has a tendency to turn fibrous the older it gets.
+So older ginger roots turn dry and woody and those should not be blend into a paste or you ll end up with irritating strings.
+The fresher the ginger the better, no doubt!

 - 250 grams peeled Garlic

 - 70 milliliter White Vinegar (I use Coconut Vinegar)